mondeja/mdpo/docs/tutorial.rst

-If you have a HTML file produced from Markdown using a Markdown processor like `Python-Markdown <markdown_py>`_ and you want to translate it in place using ``.po`` files, use this method.
+If you have a HTML file produced from Markdown using a Markdown processor like `Python-Markdown <markdown_py>`_ and you want to translate it in place using PO files, use this method.

 .. warning::
    This method is experimental.
-If you have issues consider open an issue in the `bug tracker <https://github.com/mondeja/mdpo/issues>`_.
+If you have issues consider to open an issue in the `bug tracker <bug_tracker>`_.

 Given next directory tree: